apache/couchdb/src/docs/src/ddocs/nouveau.rst

 documents that contain all the fields.
 Verify that the fields exist in each document by using a single ``if`` statement.

+The ``top_n`` query parameter controls how many facets, per grouping, are returned, defaulting to 10, to a maximum of 1000.

 *Example if statement to verify that the required fields exist in each document:*

 .. code-block:: javascript